The Defendant Must be Competent

 The law in California states that a defendant in a criminal case must be able to understand the case and court proceedings.
 In other words, he or she must be competent.

-Your Attorney Cannot Decide for You
+Your Attorney Cannot Decide for You for Competency to Stand Trial

 The defendant must be able to assist his or her attorney in defending the case.